 - Become a Social Media Intern:

 Like to blog?
 Are you an Instagram or Twitter junkie?
 Apply now to be a Social Media Intern for the Office of Admission.
 Social Media Interns will blog, tweet, and Instagram their day to day experiences at Furman throughout the academic year.
-Apply now.
-Deadline is June 15.
+Applications will be available in the spring!